rupin147/Wordpress-installation-using-bash-script-with-nginx-web-server/README.md

 After successfully execution of script,you can also access using  http://<internal ip address>/wp-admin/install.php if access from remote host.

-check out the screenshot - wiki link - https://github.com/rupin147/Wordpress-installation-using-bash-script-with-nginx-web-server/wiki
+check out for the screenshot - wiki link - https://github.com/rupin147/Wordpress-installation-using-bash-script-with-nginx-web-server/wiki